mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 "Oh, I meant no offense," he explained.
 "At my age everyone's a youngling; boys, girls, and kalns alike."
 It was a wholly unsatisfying answer, but I gave him the benefit of the doubt.

+The Ara-light and the wind that it brings had grown to its mid-day peak, but the thick kelpen curtains fastened tightly to the wall made them both much more pleasant.
 The seats were mostly empty but I took one across the carriage from the man; far enough to remain strangers, close enough to become friends.
-The light of Ara and the wind that it brings had grown to its mid-day peak, but the thick curtains fastened tightly to the wall made them both much more pleasant.
-The man had trouble finding a good spot for his right leg which seemed to lack the ability to bend, but eventually he settled on a position.
+He had trouble finding a good spot for his right leg which seemed to lack the ability to bend, but eventually he settled on a position.

 "In all my years of riding trains, I've yet to find a spacious seat for people of my condition."

-"Perhaps the train builders don't know of your difficulty," I said.
+"Perhaps the train builders don't know how difficult it is for you," I said.

 "There are many of us in the world.
 A sliver of empathy and an old man like me could sit in peace.
 Instead, a patient sweet maman like you has to bear my complaints."